 We make no apology at Crossroads for challenging people to do something of eternal significance with their lives.
 Not only has God given us a chance to change our world, He has commanded and commissioned us to do it (Matthew 28:18-20).

 We unapologetically ask every person who becomes a member of our church family to commit themselves to a set of higher standards and expectations than you’ll find in the average church.
 In fact, the tragic reality is that too many churches have little or no expectations of their members.
-Consequently, they’re doing little more than selling sugared water instead of impacting the world.
+Consequently, they’re doing little more than selling sugar water instead of impacting the world.

 Here are SEVEN EXPECTATIONS we have for every member of Crossroads: